rust-lang/rust/src/doc/rustc/src/platform-support/fuchsia.md

 ${SDK_PATH}/tools/${ARCH}/ffx repository server start
 ```

-Once the repository server is up and running, register our repository:
+Once the repository server is up and running, register it with the target Fuchsia system running in the emulator:

 ```sh
 ${SDK_PATH}/tools/${ARCH}/ffx target repository register \